 Okay.
-Well first of all this is the last of our eight and I just want to say thank you so much for all of your support, for all of your interest in the work.
+Well first of all, you know, this is the last of our eight and I just want to say thank you so much for all of your support, for all of your interest in the work.
 It's been absolute pleasure.
-And I thought we kind of wrap things up today, round things up with some, some stuff that I kind of got into a while ago, but no one seems to have really sort of run with it in osteopathy and for me it's ties a lot of thoughts together and perhaps even gives us some different directions on osteopathy and trigger points and the whole kind of reality of things.

-So I thought we'd finished today.
-How do we start it a bit esoteric with the language of touch?
-I thought we'd wrap it up with something a bit different.
+And I thought we kind of wrap things up today, round things up with some stuff that I kind of got into a while ago, but no one seems to have really sort of run with it in osteopathy and for me it ties a lot of thoughts together and perhaps even gives us some different directions on osteopathy and trigger points and the whole kind of reality of things.
+So, I thought we'd finish today, kind of, we started a bit esoteric with the language of touch, I thought we'd wrap it up with something a bit different.